wilsonism/geo499/syllabus.md

 ## II.
 Learning Objectives

-This course is designed as a capstone experience for geographic study.
-This course is designed to help students (following **TEK Skills**):
+This course is designed as a capstone experience for geographic study, to help students strengthen their professional skills (following **TEK Skills**):
 * Conduct **collaborative** geographic research;
 * Identify and analyze academic literature in geography from **multiple viewpoints**;
-* Synthesize knowledge learned and **reflect on growth** from prior geography coursework;
+* **Reflect** on and synthesize knowledge from geography coursework and experiences; and
-* **Communicate** research findings to a professional audience; and
+* **Communicate** research findings to a professional audience.
-* Strengthen professional development skills.

 ## III.
 Format

 This course will be composed entirely of seminar discussions centered on geographic research.
 These discussions will occur in-person or, infrequently as necessary, via Zoom.
+There will be fieldwork that will request students to visit different resources on campus and in the city of Lexington.

 ## IV.
 Required Texts